sthonnard/tzupdater/README.md

 as.POSIXct(format("2019-01-01 11:00:00", tz="UTC"),tz="Asia/Istanbul")\
 2019-01-01 11:00:00 EET

-#Now get IANA tz database 2019c\
+#Now get IANA tz database 2019c and convert the same time\
 install_tz("2019c")\
 as.POSIXct(format("2019-01-01 11:00:00", tz="UTC"),tz="Asia/Istanbul")\
 2019-01-01 11:00:00 +03\
 \
 This is because in 2016 Turkey was still observing EET in Winter.
-Now Turkey is UTC+3 (https://en.wikipedia.org/wiki/Time_in_Turkey)
+Now Turkey is UTC+3 (https://en.wikipedia.org/wiki/Time_in_Turkey).